Software containers for CMSSW

 • Understanding how to find and use standalone CMSSW containers.

 As discussed in the introduction, the images that contain full CMSSW releases can be very big.
 CMS computing therefore does not routinely build these images.
 However, as part of the CMS Open Data effort, images are provided for some releases.
 You can find those on Docker Hub.
-In addition, a build service is currently under development.
+In addition, a build service is available.

 If you would like to use these images, you can use them in the same way as the other CMS images with the only difference that the CMSSW software in the container is in /opt/cms and not within /cvmfs/cms.cern.ch.